mokhtarabadi/meuse/docs/installation/configuration/_index.md

 database:
   # The database user
   user: "meuse"
-  # The database password
+  # The database password (you can either provide literal secrets for testing or reference environment variables for production)
+  # For development/testing with a literal secret:
-  password: !secret "meuse"
+  # password: !secret "meuse"
+  #
+  # For production with an environment variable:
+  password: !envsecret MEUSE_DB_PASSWORD_ENV
   # The database host
   host: "127.0.0.1"
   # The database port